 Application Template for New Section 1115 Demonstrations

 States have the option of using an interim template to develop their own applications.
+States are also encouraged to use the accompanying budget neutrality template in developing their applications.
 States may either download and complete the template, or simply use it as guide as they develop the application.
-States may submit completed applications to email@example.com.
+States may submit completed applications to firstname.lastname@example.org.

 Application Template for Extending Section 1115 Demonstrations – FAST TRACK REVIEWS